PeterMulhair/DToL_insects/README.md

 `get_genes.py` is a script to pull down DToL annotation data (proteins, cds, gff, gtf) for all available species.
 Requires xml file from the [ncbi project page](https://www.ncbi.nlm.nih.gov/bioproject/667893) and csv file from [ensembl rapid release site](https://rapid.ensembl.org/info/about/species.html)

 ### Requirements
-`--genomes` flag requires an xml file from ncbi with all species genome information (see data folder for example).
+`--genomes` flag requires an xml file from ncbi with all species genome information (see `data/` folder for example).

-`--genes` flag requires a csv file from ensembl with all species genome information (see data folder for example).
+`--genes` flag requires a csv file from ensembl with all species genome information (see `data/` folder for example).

 ### Output
 The output is four directories containing peptides, cds, gff and gtf files for each species.